bubblebursterb/pertinent-questions/README.md

 ## Initial Setup
-- Download and install Obsidian: https://obsidian.md/
+- Download and install Obsidian:  https://obsidian.md/download - it will detect your operating system and provide you the right installer.
+You can see it has recognised my Mac here for example
 - Download and install the Pertinent Questions Plugin: https://github.com/bubblebursterb/pertinent-questions (Note: Tthe plugin will be submitted to [The Obsidian Plugins Repository](https://obsidian.md/plugins) - so should be accessible from within the Obsidian Application itself.)
 - Download the latest tranche of Pertinent Questions (available from the ProjectBubbleBurst substack https://projectbubbleburst.substack.com/)